-An “independent international institute dedicated to research into conflict, armaments, arms control and disarmament.
-They provide data, analysis and recommendations, based on open sources, to policymakers, researchers, media and the interested public.
-SIPRI’s vision is a world in which sources of insecurity are identified and understood, conflicts are prevented or resolved, and peace is sustained.”
-They are best-known for the authoritative annual SIPRI Yearbook published since 1969.
+It is dedicated to research into conflict, armaments, arms control and disarmament, envisioning a world in which sources of insecurity are identified and understood, conflicts are prevented or resolved, and peace is sustained.
+To this end, it provides data, analysis and recommendations, based on open sources, to policymakers, researchers, media and the interested public.
+It’s best-known for the authoritative annual SIPRI Yearbook published since 1969.

 - Research and activities on security, conflict and peace;

 - Armament and disarmament – Looks at the most important symptoms of insecurity and efforts to control them.

 - Conflict and peace – Looks at the most important consequences of insecurity and efforts to minimize them.